bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

     "outcome" path of the Wiener process (recall quadratic variation is with respect to a particular realized path).

-    To prove the theorem, We need to show that the sampled quadratic variation converges to :math:`T` as :math:`||\Pi|| \to 0`.
+    To prove the theorem, we need to show that the sampled quadratic variation converges to :math:`T` as :math:`||\Pi|| \to 0`.
 This can be accomplished by showing :math:`E[Q_{\Pi}] = T` and :math:`Var[Q_{\Pi}] = 0`, which says that we will converge to :math:`T` regardless of the path taken.